Do not attend the Mission Assessment Centre without receiving an appointment (instructions below)

 Receiving an appointment for Assessment

-METHOD 1 – If you have a family physician or nurse practitioner, please call their office by phone to discuss your symptoms
+METHOD 1 – Call your family physician or nurse practitioner to discuss your symptoms by phone

 Important: Do not visit your family physician if you have symptoms of COVID-19 or suspect you are infected.
 You must call your physician to discuss your symptoms by phone, and your physician will determine next steps for your care and may refer you to visit the Mission COVID-19 Assessment Centre.

 METHOD 2 – Take the COVID-19 Assessment on this site